 [updated August 2013]

-An amazing array of avalanche beacons are available — nothing less than shopping confusion.
+An amazing array of avalanche beacons are available for ski touring.
 To cut the bull just shop the ones we recommend (marked with a ‘WS’ in the chart).
 Note that every beacon on the market still requires practice to be used to full potential.
 In our opinion, range, size and ease of use are the three most important beacon features.
-Durability and water resistance are also factors, but most beacons don’t appear to address those much more than what’s requires by the European CE standard.
+Durability and water resistance are also factors, but most beacons don’t appear to address those much more than what’s required by the European CE standard.
 If you’re new to beacon shopping you might be confused by all the “multiple burial marking masking” functions.
-Our advices is to simply ignore the multiple burial stuff while you’re shopping.
-After you have your beacon, do some practice sessions and learn how to use the multiple functions — and ski one-at-a-time through avalanche hazard zones so you never have to use it.
+Our advice is to simply ignore the multiple burial stuff while you’re shopping.
+After you have your beacon, do some practice sessions and learn how to use the multiple functions — and ski one-at-a-time through backcountry avalanche hazard zones so you never have to use it.

 Avalanche Beacon Reviews & Shopping Chart